Dmit0/react-delivary-app/README.md

 # react-delivary-app
  full stack mern app with TS
+it will be application of online delivary of food with panel of administration